 A course where all students meet 50% face-to-face in-person on campus or at an institutionally approved location and 50% online asynchronously.
 In this model, face-to-face instruction is reduced, but not eliminated, and indicates that the faculty and all the students registered for the class are in the same physical location at the same time.

-- The course should have already been submitted and approved through The Citadel’s Online Course Review Process, which includes completion of The Citadel’s Parity Table.
+- The course must go through The Citadel’s Online Course Review Process, which includes completion of The Citadel’s Parity Table.
 In compliance with the US Department of Education credit hour definition, the online instructional time must remain equivalent to a traditional face-to-face course as evidenced by the completion of The Citadel’s Parity Table for the asynchronous part of the course.

 - All course materials, syllabi, grades, handouts, video lectures, assignments, etc. must be posted online within The Citadel’s approved learning management system (Canvas).